-Carnegie Hall opens its 125th anniversary season with a thrilling evening of classical works and a world premiere performed by the fantastic New York Philharmonic and piano virtuoso Evgeny Kissin under the baton of Alan Gilbert.
+In 2015, Carnegie Hall opened its 125th anniversary season with a thrilling evening of classical works and a world premiere performed by the fantastic New York Philharmonic and piano virtuoso Evgeny Kissin under the baton of Alan Gilbert.

-This opening night at Carnegie Hall will be one to remember.
+This opening night at Carnegie Hall is for sure one to remember.
 Carnegie Hall co-commissioned a work from Finnish composer Magnus Lindberg, formerly the New York Philharmonic's Marie-Josée Kravis Composer-in-Residence.
 Receiving its world premiere performance, Vivo (subtitled "Concert Opener for Orchestra") was written in tribute to Ravel's Daphnis et Chloé, a symphonic piece also featured in the evening's program.

 The New York Philharmonic ends the concert with the Daphnis et Chloé Suite No. 2, extracted from Ravel's score for the one-act ballet based on the adaptation by Greek writer Longus.
 In this second suite, the composer incorporates sections of the ballet that have principally to do with celebration—a perfect close for this festive event.